-Read General Livestock Rules and Health Requirements.
-NO FOR SALE signs may be displayed over the exhibition animals.
-The exhibitor is responsible for own animals and must provide own water and feed pans.
-A minimum gallon-size water container must be provided for waterfowl and other large birds.
-If stock is not properly cared for over each 24-hour period and cleaned before 8:00 A.M., or exhibitor fails to participate in Herdsmanship and Security Watch, premium money will be withheld.
-Exhibitors are required to be present at the time of judging in order to collect premium money.
-All poultry must pass health inspection.
-Poultry with clipped wings or in poor condition will not be accepted.
-Poultry must be at least 4 months old.
-Entries are limited to 10 entries per person, 2 per class.
-All birds will be judged using the "Standard of Perfection" published by the American Poultry Association.
+- NO FOR SALE signs may be displayed over the exhibition animals.
+The exhibitor is responsible for their own animals and must provide their own water and feed pans.
+A minimum gallon-size water container must be provided for waterfowl and other large birds. - If exhibitor fails to participate in Herdsmanship and Security Watch, premium money will be withheld. - Exhibitors are required to be present at the time of judging in order to collect premium money. - Poultry with clipped wings or in poor condition will not be accepted. - Poultry must be at least 4 months old.